robtucker/coderlab/README.md

             contents: `<h1>some file contents</h1>` // initialize the file with some contents }
     ],
-    tasks: [ // each task should a self-contained entity containing one action for the student to do next {
+    tasks: [ // each task should involve a single action for the student to do next {
-            id: 1, // order is determined by array index not this id
+            id: 1, // order is determined by id
             description: `Find the <h1> tag on <%location%> and change it to foo`, // certain embedded functions such as location can be used to augment the description
             rules: [ // the rules determine whether the student has done the task correctly {
                     id: 1,
                     fileId: '1dfu7sh3', // a parser will be generated for this file type
-                    method: 'hasTag', // this method must exist on the parser class - can also be 'custom'
+                    method: 'hasTag', // this method must exist on the parser class - can also be custom function
                     args: { // the args property will be passed to the method
                         tagName: 'h1', //
                         text: "foo",